Sintomas tras dejar escitalopram

 • Individual differences: Metabolism and sensitivity to medication can vary, influencing how long withdrawal symptoms last.

-See also Escitalopram diferencia citalopram
+See also Escitalopram stopping your medicine

 It is important for individuals discontinuing escitalopram to be aware of the potential duration of withdrawal effects and to have a plan in place for managing symptoms during this time.
 Consulting with a healthcare provider can help in creating a strategy to cope with withdrawal and ensure a smoother transition off the medication.